seattle-beach/pivotal-life/README.md

 # Pivotal Life

-A dashboard for Pivots at the office.
+Pivotal Life is an information radiator for [Pivotal Labs](http://pivotallabs.com) offices.
+It shows information like the weather, public transportation schedules & status, upcoming office events, tweets and random Pivots.

+For example, the NYC office dashboard can be viewed at <http://pivotal-life.cfapps.io/nyc>.
+You will need a username/password to log in.
+It can be retrieved using the `populate-dotenv.sh` script described below, which requires access to the `pivotallabs` organziation and `pivotal-life` space on [Pivotal Web Services](http://run.pivotal.io).
+To request access, email bkelly@pivotal.io or ask to be added by anyone who has access.

 ## Requirements

-### Credentials

-You will need to belong to the PWS `pivotallabs` org and have access to the `pivotal-life` space.
-To request access, email bkelly@pivotal.io or ask to be added by anyone who has access.

 ### Software